rth1894/ascii-cli/README.md

 - Print version information (`--version`, `-V`)
 - Parse the path of the input file to be converted
 - Implemented `lib.rs` to handle ASCII conversion
-- Set a minimum width for ASCII art
 - Error handling

 ---